conorotompkins/pgh-crime/Exploratory_Analysis_rmarkdown_github.md

   stat_density_2d(data = df_map, #Using a 2d contour
                   aes(x, #longitude
                       y, #latitude
-                      fill = ..level.., #Use the count of arrests as the fill alpha = .5), #Use alpha so you can see the map under the data geom = "polygon") + #We want the contour in a polygon scale_fill_viridis() +
+                      fill = ..level.., #Use the level of arrests as the fill alpha = .5), #Use alpha so you can see the map under the data geom = "polygon") + #We want the contour in a polygon scale_fill_viridis() +